cyberglitchlabs/owon-xdm-remote/README.md

 ## Installation

 1. **Flash MicroPython**
-   using Thonny or follow [Instructions on micropython.org](https://micropython.org/download/esp32/)
+   using Thonny or follow [instructions on micropython.org](https://micropython.org/download/ESP32_GENERIC_C3/)

 2. **Upload files**
    to the ESP32: